🚨 Active plumbing emergency? — Call Now: 1-888-488-7530

 What counts as a plumbing emergency?

-Any situation where water is actively damaging your property or where you've lost essential services.
-This includes burst or frozen pipes, active flooding, sewage backup, major leaks behind walls or under slabs, no hot water in winter, and water heater failures.
+Any situation where water is actively damaging your property or you've lost essential services.
+This includes burst or frozen pipes, active flooding, sewage backup, major leaks behind walls, no hot water in winter, and water heater failures.
 When in doubt — call.
-It's better to check than to let damage compound.
+It's better to check than let damage compound.

 Should I shut off the water first?

-Yes, if it's safe and you know where your main shutoff is.
-Shutting off the water stops additional damage while you wait for help.
-Your main shutoff is usually near your water meter — typically at the street, in a utility box, or along an exterior wall.
-If you can't find it, call us and we'll help.
+Yes — if it's safe and you can find the shutoff.
+Your main shutoff is usually near your water meter at the street, in a utility box, or along an exterior wall.
+Shutting it off immediately stops additional water damage while you wait for help.
+If you can't find it, call us and we'll walk you through it.

 Yes.
-We specifically focus on connecting Texas residents in smaller communities and unincorporated areas with local plumbers.
-If you're not sure whether we cover your location, just call — we'll help directly or point you to someone who can.
+We specifically built this network for Texas communities — including smaller towns and unincorporated rural areas that national services overlook.
+If you're not sure if we cover your location, just call.
+We'll either help directly or point you to someone who can.

 How do I request help?

 The fastest way is to call 1-888-488-7530.
-Leave a message with your name, location, phone number, and a brief description of what's happening.
-You can also use the contact form.
+Leave your name, location, phone number, and a brief description of what's happening.
+You can also use the contact form on this site.
 We route requests to available local plumbers as quickly as possible.

 What should I do about water damage while I wait?

-After shutting off the water, move valuables and electronics away from wet areas.
-Take photos for your insurance claim.
-Place towels or buckets to contain water spread.
-Do not use electrical outlets or appliances in wet areas.
+After shutting off the water: move valuables and electronics away from wet areas, take photos for your insurance claim, place towels or buckets to contain spread, and avoid using electrical outlets or appliances in wet areas.
+Do not run fans to dry walls until the leak source is confirmed fixed.

-My water heater is making noise — is that an emergency?
+My water heater is making a loud noise — is that an emergency?

 Is sewage backup dangerous?

 Yes.
 Sewage contains harmful bacteria and pathogens.
-Avoid contact with the water, keep children and pets away from the affected area, and call for help immediately.
-Do not use any drains, toilets, or water in the home until the backup is resolved.
+Avoid contact with the water, keep children and pets out of affected areas, and call for help immediately.
+Do not use any drains, toilets, or water in the home until the backup is fully resolved.